 spec: loadBalancerSourceRanges: - "22.214.171.124/16"

-.spec.loadBalancerSourceRangesis not set, Kubernetes will allow traffic from
+.spec.loadBalancerSourceRangesis not set, Kubernetes allows traffic from

 0.0.0.0/0to the Node Security Group(s).
 If nodes have public IP addresses, be aware that non-NLB traffic can also reach all instances in those modified security groups.

-Services of type ExternalName map a service to a DNS name, not to a typical selector such as
+Services of type ExternalName map a Service to a DNS name, not to a typical selector such as

 cassandra.
-You specify these services with the
+You specify these Services with the

 This Service definition, for example, maps